Tending sheep herds;

 Let us speak of this mirror image realism,

 Of the liberation of our affection,

 Of the love felt for self and others,

-The one we’d forgotten,
+That we’d forgotten,

-Repressed and stifled into breathlessness.
+Repressed and stifled.

-Of tears of joy and sighs of relief
+Tears of joy and sighs of relief

-Of human angels singing the praise of God
+Human angels singing the praise of God